Bluejays hold for victory on road over Waverly

 The next day, Ashland took down Concordia at home by eight runs.
 In the game, the Bluejays were able to pick up eight hits and held the Mustangs to just three.

-Down 1-0 in the bottom of the first, Bridges singled to center field.
-Two batters later, Bendler singled to center, which knocked Bridges in.
+Down 1-0 in the bottom of the first, Bridges singled center field.
+Two batters later, Bendler singled to center which knocked Bridges in.

 The score remained the same until the bottom of the fifth when Concordia walked the bases loaded.
-A pair of errors drove in three runs and Gabe Mayer singled to the shortstop to score Bendler and put Ashland ahead 5-1.
+A pair of errors drove in three runs and Gabe Mayer singled to the shortstop which scored Bender and put Ashland ahead 5-1.

 Thies increased the lead to 7-1 with a double to left field in the bottom of the sixth.
 Two more runs were plated on a walk and a Mayer single to right field.